jpoles1/yawsAnalysis/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">The Impending Elimination of Yaws</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://jpoles1.github.io/yawsAnalysis/" property="cc:attributionName" rel="cc:attributionURL">Jordan Poles</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="http://jpoles1.github.io/yawsAnalysis/" rel="dct:source">http://jpoles1.github.io/yawsAnalysis/</a>.

 #####You can read a report assembled from the contents of this poster <a href="http://jpoles1.github.io/yawsAnalysis/YawsPosterWriteup.pdf" target="_blank">here</a>

+This poster was written entirely in HTML and CSS, which worked extremely well.
+I found that this method was far more precise and efficient than standard poster-making softwares.